The $6 billion Airwallex lesson: why value creation happens before you can access it

 When public markets finally get access, growth is largely complete

-When Airwallex eventually goes public, individual investors will finally have the opportunity to own shares.
 But they'll be purchasing a mature, established business valued at billions rather than participating in the foundational value creation that generated exponential returns for private investors.

 The critical insight isn't that public markets are poor investments.
 It's that modern wealth creation increasingly happens in private markets first.
 By the time companies reach public exchanges, their most dramatic growth phases are largely behind them.